 On This Page:

-Moodle provides many communications tools.
+Moodle provides many communication tools.
 This overview will help you learn about the strengths and limitations of each tool and when you might choose to use it.

 For more, see Course Announcements in Moodle

-The Quickmail block, is available in Moodle courses.
+The Quickmail block is available in Moodle courses.
 It allows instructors and TAs (and students, if the instructor allows) to send emails to course members from Moodle.
-Instructors who use Moodle may find Quickmail a convenient alternative to setting up a Class Email List in SPIRE.
+Instructors who use Moodle may find Quickmail a convenient alternative to setting up a Class Email List in SPIRE, see Instructors - Manage Your Class Email Lists.
+For more information on Quickmail see The Quickmail Block in Moodle.

 For more, see Email in Moodle.